improve-ai/swift-ranker/README.md

 tracker.track(event: "Purchased", { properties: "product_id": 8, "value": 19.99 })
 ```

 Like most analytics packages, *track* takes an *event* name and an optional *properties* dictionary.
-The only property with special significance is *value*, which indicates a reward value for decisions that lead to that event.
+The only property with special significance is *value*, which indicates a reward value for decisions prior to that event.

 If *value* is ommitted then the default reward value of an event is *0.001*.